ponylang/http/README.md

 `http` is beta quality software that will change frequently.
 Expect breaking changes.
 That said, you should feel comfortable using it in your projects.

+### Deprecation

+The Server code contained in this repository is considered deprecated.
+The new official ponylang HTTP Server is hosted at [http_server](https://github.com/ponylang/http_server).

 ## Installation

 * Add `http` (and its transitive dependencies) to your build dependencies using [corral](https://github.com/ponylang/corral):